CryptoBlades/cb-gitbook-wiki/characters/what-are-characters/README.md

 ## Character Elements

-Each character comes as one of four different elements \(Fire, Earth, Lightning, Water\).
+Each character comes as one of four different elements \(Fire, Earth, Air, Water\).

 Character elements are used to determine advantage calculations and multipliers in combat.